 Interpreting two-dimensional images and symbols can be incredibly fatiguing for children with CVI.
 A page of text is a heavy visual load to process.
 If your child gets easily tired, has trouble staying focused, loses their place on a page, or misreads words while reading, check out this article from CVI Scotland.

-Worksheets are not accessible for many kids with CVI for a wide variety of reasons—for example, too much clutter and crowding, unrecognizable abstract black and white images, inappropriate font type and size, and/or difficulty with writing skills.
+Worksheets are not accessible for many kids with CVI for various reasons—for example, too much clutter and crowding, unrecognizable abstract black and white images, inappropriate font type and size, and/or difficulty with writing skills.
 It’s nearly impossible to avoid worksheets in our educational system, so it’s important to figure out how to make the goal of a worksheet into an accessible learning task.

 The first step is to understand the learning goal of the worksheet.
 What are the concepts and skills the student needs to know?
 How will the student show what they know?
 Based on assessment and data, how can this worksheet be transformed into an accessible task that meets the student’s visual, tactile, and auditory needs?
 Are real objects or photographs needed?
 How does the task incorporate color, light, or the student’s other compensatory skills?
 “Trust the Process: A Case Study in Literacy and CVI” is one example of how a TVI and Assistive Technology specialist collaborate to adapt worksheets and other literacy materials for a kindergarten student with CVI.